runatlantis/atlantis/runatlantis.io/docs/custom-workflows.md

 If you're using Docker you can build your own image, see [Customization](/docs/deployment.html#customization).
 :::

+If you don't want to create/manage the repo's `atlantis.yaml` file yourself, you can use the tool [terragrunt-atlantis-config](https://github.com/transcend-io/terragrunt-atlantis-config) to generate it.

+The `terragrunt-atlantis-config` tool is a community project and not maintained by the Atlantis team.

 ### Running custom commands
 Atlantis supports running completely custom commands.
 In this example, we want to run a script after every `apply`: